Matcher: Segment Anything with One Shot Using All-Purpose Feature Matching: Abstract

 \section{Abstract}

 Powered by large-scale pre-training, vision foundation models exhibit significant potential in open-world image understanding.
-Even though individual models have limited capabilities, combining multiple such models properly can lead to positive synergies and unleash their full potential.
-In this work, we present \textbf{Matcher}, which segments anything with one shot by integrating an all-purpose feature extraction model and a class-agnostic segmentation model.
-Naively connecting the models results in unsatisfying performance, \eg, the models tend to generate matching outliers and false-positive mask fragments.To address these issues, we design a bidirectional matching strategy for accurate cross-image semantic dense matching and a robust prompt sampler for mask proposal generation.
-In addition, we propose a novel instance-level matching strategy for controllable mask merging.
-The proposed Matcher method delivers impressive generalization performance across various segmentation tasks, all without training.
-For example, it achieves $52.7\%$ mIoU on COCO-20$^i$ for one-shot semantic segmentation, surpassing the state-of-the-art specialist model by $1.6\%$.
-In addition, our visualization results show open-world generality and flexibility on images in the wild.
+However, unlike large language models that excel at directly tackling various language tasks, vision foundation models require a task-specific model structure followed by fine-tuning on specific tasks.
+In this work, we present \textbf{Matcher}, a novel perception paradigm that utilizes off-the-shelf vision foundation models to address various perception tasks.
+Matcher can segment anything by using an in-context example without training.
+Additionally, we design three effective components within the Matcher framework to collaborate with these foundation models and unleash their full potential in diverse perception tasks.
+Matcher demonstrates impressive generalization performance across various segmentation tasks, all without training.
+For example, it achieves $52.7\%$ mIoU on COCO-20$^i$ with one example, surpassing the state-of-the-art specialist model by $1.6\%$.
+In addition, Matcher achieves $33.0\%$ mIoU on the proposed LVIS-92$^i$ for one-shot semantic segmentation, outperforming the state-of-the-art generalist model by $14.4\%$.
+Our visualization results further showcase the open-world generality and flexibility of Matcher when applied to images in the wild.
+Our code can be found at \url{https://github.com/aim-uofa/Matcher}.